thindil/steamsky/bin/doc/MODDING.md

   warning about low level of fuel.
 Optional.
 * Key `NoFoodIcon`: Path to the SVG image which will be  used to show warning about lack of food.
 Optional.
+* Key `LowFoodIcon`: Path to the SVG image which will be used to show warning about low level of food.
+Optional.
 * Key `NoDrinksIcon`: Hexadecimal number on UTF-8 character used to show warning about lack of drinks.
 Optional.
 * Key `NotVisitedBaseIcon`: Hexadecimal number on UTF-8 character used to show